-Xsens is a global leader in 3D motion tracking technology and solutions.
+Xsens is a global leader in motion tracking solutions.
 We provide best-in-class systems for navigating, controlling and detecting movement in complex industrial settings, from autonomous vehicles and drones to warehousing and logistics.
 Our range of systems offers exceptional data accuracy and precision, plug and play configurability, and the market’s best performance-to-price ratio.

 Xsens is a pioneer of sensor technologies, inertial sensor modules and sensor fusion algorithms.
-Our Motion Tracker Industrial-grade (MTi) product series are based on over 20 years of research & development, hands-on experience and innovative drive – and come with global 24/7 tech support.
+Our Motion Tracker Industrial-grade (MTi) product series is based on over 20 years of research & development, hands-on experience and innovative drive – and come with global 24/7 tech support.

 Expertise meets customer focus